 What American routes have basic economy?

-American Airlines basic economy may be available on domestic routes, as well as flights between the US and Canada, Central America, Mexico, the Caribbean, South America, Europe, and Asia.
-On flights to Europe you may also find these fares on American’s transatlantic joint venture business partners, including British Airways, Finnair, and Iberia.
+Nowadays American Airlines basic economy fares are available in virtually all markets, including on domestic flights, as well as on most international flights (both short haul and long haul).
+On flights to Europe, you may also find these fares on American’s transatlantic joint venture business partners, including British Airways, Finnair, and Iberia.

 How much cheaper are American basic economy tickets?

 The price premium for avoiding basic economy on American Airlines can vary significantly.
-As of now, I’d say it’s most common to see a $30 one-way premium for regular economy over basic economy.
-For example, take the below flight from Miami to Seattle, where the cost is $138 vs. $168.
+I’d say it’s most common to see a $30-50 one-way premium for regular economy over basic economy for domestic and short haul international flights, and somewhere around a $100 one-way premium on long haul international flights.

 Does American basic economy allow a carry-on?